We answer everything you need to know about how to plan a trip to Bali so you can bask in the Indonesian sunshine without a worry.

 Indonesia’s crown jewel, Bali, is a tropical paradise that boasts the best beaches in the world, islands with friendly locals, resorts that rival the fanciest on Earth, and seascapes you need to see to believe.
 Vacations in Bali show why the Indonesian island remains a favorite among honeymooners, adventure travelers, and cultural explorers.

 If you have dreamt of its sun-kissed beaches and culinary hotspots serving Southeast Asian cuisine, here you can find what you need to know before you go on a Bali vacation.

 Bali is an island and province of Indonesia in Southeast Asia.
 While Bali is not a country, many travelers choose to spend entire vacations on the island as it is the most popular place to visit in Indonesia.

 The best time to visit Bali is between April and October, during the dry season.
-During these months, you can enjoy the summer sunshine on Bali’s beaches, the island’s main attractions, and avoid rainfall that prevails through the rainy season.
+During these months, you can enjoy the summer sunshine on Bali’s beaches and at the island’s main attractions, avoiding the rainy season.

-Bali is quieter during the tail-end of April through October and you can avoid the crowds between October and December.
+Bali is quieter during the tail-end of April through October, and you can avoid the crowds between October and December.
 During these times, you can expect frequent rainfall.
-However, this is not a deal-breaker for all travelers as you can comfortably explore Balinese temples, partake in yoga classes, and enjoy indoor experiences when it rains.
+However, this is not a deal-breaker as you can comfortably explore Balinese temples, partake in yoga classes, and enjoy indoor experiences when it rains.

 Learn more: Best Time to Visit Bali